 The image of a nice kitten, a song, or a GIF that you find on your social networks is an example of an NFT.
 This type of token would be like the digital version of a stamp, a painting or any other collectable.
 Still, instead of being displayed in a museum, these creations are produced and “exhibited” on the Internet.

 The use of NFTs is growing at a rapid rate.
 Many crypto artists apply to art for their works created solely and exclusively to remain exhibited on the network.
 However, this is only one of the areas where we can find them.
 So what are they, and why are they so popular?

 Digital Representations, as a Collector’s Item

 Non-fungible tokens are indestructible and unforgeable as they reserve with the blockchain.
-With this type of technology, each transaction register in different databases because it is decentralized.
+With this type of technology, each transaction registers in different databases because it is decentralized.